 Pimentel & Pimentel describe the crisis in land use: "Iowa, which has some of the best soil in the world, has lost half of its topsoil after being farmed for about 100 years."
-140 "During the last 40 years, about 30 percent of the world's arable land has been lost."
-"Further contributing to diminished supplies of agricultural land of the vast acreage is continually being lost to urban spread, industrial development, and roadways.
-For example, in the United States between 1945 and 1975 an area of annual cultural land of the size of Nebraska was blacktopped with roadways and covered with homes and factories."
+148 "During the last 40 years, about 30 percent of the world's arable land has been lost."
+"Further contributing to diminished supplies of agricultural land are the vast acreages continually being lost to urban spread, industrial development, and roadways.
+For example, in the United States between 1945 and 1975 an area of agricultural land of the size of Nebraska was blacktopped with roadways and covered with homes and factories."
 We must have houses, obviously.
 People have to live somewhere, and we prefer to live aboveground with a nice view.
 But roadways, factories, and above all agriculture are wasteful and obsolete.
 They consume far more land, water, energy, labor and money than they should.